 Located in a stunning setting on Orcas Island, Doe Bay wows its guests with the best kind of enchantment: gorgeous surroundings from the top of nearby Mt.
 Constitution to the tip of Meditation Point.
 This waterfront resort resides on 38 acres that people often describe as magical, and this uniqueness extends beyond the range of lodging options, which includes camping, yurts, domes, cabins and the Retreat House.

 “The magic is in the Doe Bay culture, our employees and the special demographic from which we draw.
-Families and people of all ages love Doe Bay, but as anyone who has been here will note, Doe Bay is a place for artists and the young — or, more appropriately, the young at heart,” says General Manager River Augenstein.
+Families and people of all ages love Doe Bay, but as anyone who has been here will note, Doe Bay is a place for artists and the young — or, more appropriately, the young at heart,” said General Manager River Augenstein.

 Don’t miss the inspiring view of Otters Cove from the creekside spa that features clothing-optional hot soaking tubs and a cedar sauna.
 People rave about the waterfront Doe Bay Café, where much of the food is sourced from the on-site farm and other island purveyors.
 Or opt for a massage in an on-site treatment room.